brendansparrow/brendansparrow-com/pages/home.md

 ---
 # Thoughtful, heartfelt design.

 Hi, I’m [Brendan](/about), a freelance designer and developer based in Lincolnshire.
-Specialising in typography and responsive front-end interfaces for 10 years, I’ve recently moved into full-stack development and production within the film and games industries.
+After specialising in typography and responsive front-end interfaces for 10 years, I’ve recently moved into full-stack development and production within the film and games industries.

 <section class="illustrated">